 Does your sweetheart like flowers?
 We’ve got some great options arriving for Valentine’s Day.

-Fair Trade Roses from Ecuador, via One World Flowers
+Fair Trade Roses from Ecuador, via Qualisa Roses

 Michael Turner works hard all year to ensure a steady supply of lilies.
 The farm staff plants thousands of bulbs each day; Michael orders bulbs over a year in advance for big holidays like Valentine’s Day!
 Bulbs grow in “coir,” ground coconut husk that is steamed clean after use and reused.
 The lilies are grown in greenhouses without pesticides and harvested before they bloom to enable them to arrive in stores undamaged.

-If they are available, tulip and hyacinth bouquets will arrive in stores on Friday, February 8.
+If they are available, tulip and hyacinth bouquets will arrive in stores, date TBD.
 We’re hopeful that the weather will cooperate this year to allow us to have these in time for Valentine’s Day.

 For a gift that will last into the summer, choose a potted plant.
 We’ll have daffodils, tulips, hyacinth, and possibly others.
 Bulbs such as daffodils and hyacinth can be easily planted outside and will continue to bloom year after year with little care.
 More sensitive plants can be kept inside and will require different kinds of care to bloom again.

-Below are some of the bouquets in stores this year.
+Below are some of the bouquets you might find in our stores.